Environmental history of the United States: The Pre-Columbian Environment

+Colonization and Settlement

+Scholar Dina Gilio-Whitaker explains that as the Spanish arrived in North America in the 1500s, and the English established the first permanent colony of Jamestown in 1607, they brought ideas of land ownership that conflicted with the Indigenous attitude of land as a commune.
+The settler colonial drive to own the land required the forced removal of Indigenous people.
+European settlers destroyed Indigenous agricultural resources in a successful attempt to starve people off their ancestral land.
+The disruption and seizure of Indigenous trade routes made some native groups vulnerable and dependent on the settlers themselves.
+These actions altered the environment away from that which was stewarded by native peoples, instead shifting it towards colonial ideas of ownership.

+According to historian David Silkenat, indigenous practices and stewardship such as controlled burns, subsistence hunting and gathering, and large farms growing corn, beans, squash, and more, were met with settler monoculture plantations dependent on enslaved people.
+Settler agriculture in the South varied, with a mixture of smaller farms and large extractive plantations which took a toll on the soils.

+However, settlers did not easily adapt to their new environment, finding that European farming practices did not translate to their new land according to historian Kenneth MacMillan.
+While the English expected the climate of the Carolinas and Virginia to be like that of Spain, they were met with both hotter and colder conditions than expected.
+They mistakenly believed there to be similar commodities to that of the East and West Indies such as gold.
+The Jamestown colony, located in what is now Virginia, facing the inconsistent weather of the South, struggled to establish reliable food sources, often having to trade with native people for corn and other resources, especially through the cold winters.
+However, by 1617, English tobacco was established as a cash crop, and grown on plantations, using African slave labor.

 New England to 1815

 Before 1815 the New England farmers were largely self-sufficient.
 The forest provided wood to build homes and barns, and fueled the stove all winter long.
 Timber was sold for ship construction and naval stores were sold for export to England.
 The remaining forest was the habitat for deer and other game that were easily hunted with muskets or traps.
 Once cleared the land provided pasture for the sheep (raised for the wool), the hogs, and the family cow, as well as space for the vegetable garden.
 The significance of the forest ranged from a threat to settlers to being a place of Puritan religious significance, as well as a source of beauty and pride.
 As population grew the forest transitioned from a perceived abundance to a dwindling asset.
 After 1815, when export markets reopened after the Napoleonic Wars and the War of 1812, farmers in the region increasingly focused more on profitable commercial crops, especially sheep, cattle, hay, lumber, wheat.
 As the nearby cities grew they sold more milk and cheese, eggs, apples, cranberries and maple syrup.